Member of Parliament (Canada)

-A member of Parliament (post-nominal letters: MP; député, /fr/) is an elected politician in the House of Commons of Canada, the lower house of the Parliament of Canada.
+A member of Parliament (post-nominal letters: MP; député, /fr/) is an elected politician who serves in the House of Commons of Canada, the lower house of the Parliament of Canada.

 Terminology

 The term's primary use is in reference to the members of the House of Commons.
 In legislation, it can also refer to the members of the Senate of Canada, but in common usage, the title senator (sénateur (masculine), sénatrice (feminine)) is typically used.
 By contrast, no such alternate title exists for members of the House of Commons.
 A less ambiguous term for members of both chambers is parliamentarian.

 MPs each represent an individual electoral district, also known as a constituency or riding.
 MPs are elected using the first-past-the-post system in a general election or by-election, usually held every four years or less.
 In contrast, the 105 members of the Senate are appointed by the Crown on the advice of the prime minister.